Fletcher-F/BIOL-625-Code/Alignment/README.md

 IMPORTANT: files must be organized as _R1_001.fastq.gz for the forward read and _R2_001.fastq.gz for the reverse read.

+IMPORTANT: the code is currently optimized for Nextera adapters based on prior FastQC results.
+Specified by ./adapters/Nextera-Ad.fa on **line 86 of trim.py**.
+This needs to be changed to your given adapter.

 Will output folders: initial-fastqc, trimmed-paired, trimmed-unpaired, and final-fastqc.

 ### Alignment.py